vikashkr96/Machine-Learning-Projects/YOLO_Object_Detection/README.md

 YOLOv3 is trained on the **COCO dataset** and detects **80 classes**, such as:

-- Person
+- 👤 Person

-- Dog
+- 🚗 Car

-- Cat
+- 🚲 Bicycle

-- Car
+- 🐶 Dog

-- Bicycle
+- 🐱 Cat

-- Bottle
+- 🍾 Bottle

-- Chair
+- 💻 Laptop

-- Laptop
+- 📱 Mobile Phone

-- Mobile Phone
+- 🎒 Backpack

-- Backpack
+- 🚦 Traffic Light

-- Traffic Light
+- 🪑 Chair

-- And many more
+and many more...
 ---

 ## Requirements